-Discovered through Game Pass, I’m rather fond of this new title, The Gunk, from Image and Form/Thunderful Development, just launched a few days ago.
-It fits neatly into the category of games I usually enjoy which are casual character development, soft sci-fi, and familiar mechanics of resource collecting games.
+Discovered through Game Pass, I’m rather fond of this new title, The Gunk, from Image and Form/Thunderful Development, which just launched a few days ago.
+It fits neatly into the category of games I usually enjoy which are casual character development, soft sci-fi, and familiar mechanics of resource-collecting games.
 And this version of those styles is well presented here.
 While the game is really very straightforward without much need for introduction, a quality I appreciate, I’ll share some highlights on my experience playing through the first few areas plus what you should know about this game.

 The Gunk: The Funk